gravitational/teleport/docs/2.5/quickstart-enterprise.md

 ## Getting Help

-If something is not working, please reach out to us by creating a ticket via [customer portal](https://dashboard.gravitational.com/).
+If something is not working, please reach out to us by creating a ticket in your [customer portal](https://dashboard.gravitational.com/).
-Customers who have purchased the premium support package, or submit a message to the Slack channel.
+Customers who have purchased the premium support package can also ping us through your Slack channel.